 Cognitive Behavioral Therapy Approach for Managing Pain

-There are three phases of cognitive behavioral therapy for pain relief:
+The three phases of cognitive behavioral therapy for pain relief include the following:

-- Next, patients are taught to pick out negative thoughts about their pain, challenge those thoughts, and then replace them with empowering thoughts about their pain.
+- Determine which negative thoughts are about pain.
+Challenge those thoughts, and then replace them with empowering statements about the pain.

-- In the third phase, patients learn to identify their ingrained beliefs about pain and recognize how those beliefs affect their lives.
-They then begin working on changing the beliefs that have negative impacts on their life or those that are somewhat distorted.
+- Identify ingrained beliefs concerning pain and recognize how those beliefs impact everyday life.
+Begin to change beliefs that have negative impacts on life or those that are distorted.